“Do you have a good resource for learning Spanish prepositions?” – Real Fast Spanish Subscriber.

-The answer: that is just the way it is!
+The short answer: that is just the way it is!

 Prepositions seldom make sense.
-And, if we want to learn about situations such as ‘in the car’ and ‘on the bus’, we simply have to review them through practice and repetition.
+And, if we want to learn about situations such as ‘in the car’ and ‘on the bus’, we have to study them through attentive selection, review and repetition.

-That said, there is a way you can focus your attention to learn Spanish prepositions more effectively.
+That said, there is a way you can focus your attention to learn Spanish prepositions effectively.

 How to learn Spanish prepositions